 ALDOCLOR-150 (chlorothiazide; methyldopa) by Merck & Co. is clinical pharmacology: the mechanism of the antihypertensive effect of thiazides is unknown.
 Approved for pregnancy, just, heart failure and 2 more indications.
 First approved in 1968.

-ALDOCLOR-150 is a fixed-dose oral combination of chlorothiazide (a thiazide diuretic) and methyldopa (a centrally-acting antihypertensive) approved in 1968 for hypertension management.
-Chlorothiazide promotes sodium and chloride excretion in the distal renal tubule, while methyldopa's mechanism remains incompletely understood; together they provide dual-action blood pressure reduction.
-This product is indicated for hypertension and historically for heart failure, though labeling reflects outdated pregnancy-related indications.
+ALDOCLOR-150 is a fixed-dose combination of chlorothiazide (a thiazide diuretic) and methyldopa (a central-acting antihypertensive) indicated for hypertension management.
+Chlorothiazide promotes sodium and chloride excretion in the distal renal tubule, while methyldopa acts centrally to reduce blood pressure.
+This combination product targets patients requiring dual antihypertensive therapy.

 CLINICAL PHARMACOLOGY: The mechanism of the antihypertensive effect of thiazides is unknown.
 Chlorothiazide does not usually affect normal blood pressure.
 Chlorothiazide affects the distal renal tubular mechanism of electrolyte reabsorption.
 At maximal therapeutic dosage all thiazides are…